dciganda/comfert_limits/README.md

 main.R calls the files with the data and parameters for the selected country and the model (comfert.R).
 The parameters can be modified by accessing the files in data/'country'/in.

-After all the runs are finished main.R creates a new directory, saves the results and plots simulated vs observed indicators including age-specific rates, desired family sizes, mean ages at different parities, cohort fertility, etc.
+After all the runs are finished main.R creates a new directory, saves the results and plots simulated vs observed indicators.

+The cluster/ folder contains the files needed to run the model for a large sample of parameter combinations in a computing cluster.